bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 1. ... listing the files shows an updated time stamp.
 1. Look into the extracted file ...
 1. ... and quit with `q`.
-1. To only see the headers of the FASTA, use `grep` for extracting all lines with a '>'
+1. To only see the headers of the FASTA, use `grep` for extracting all lines with a '>'.
+1. This also works with any other keyword too.
+1. The lines of interest can be redirected into a file with `>`.
+1. Count the entries (i.e., the lines) in the created file with `wc -l`.
+1. See the first 10 lines with `head` ...
+1. ... and the last 4 lines with `tail`.
 1. Delete the file again.

 ```